-- Installation of air source heat pump technology in premises at Croxteth Park Liverpool. - · Additional solar array capacity at Croxteth Park Liverpool. - · Replacement of five gas boilers with energy efficient models. - Staff encouraged to continue the use of Microsoft teams and other software for virtual meetings to reduce travel by staff and suppliers. - · Staff encouraged to adopt a hybrid working model. - Continued adoption of reduce, reuse and recycle principles in order to minimise waste. - · Further lighting efficiency improvements have been completed.
+- Installation of air source heat pump technology in premises at Croxteth Park, Liverpool. - Additional solar array capacity at Croxteth Park Liverpool. - Replacement of five gas boilers with energy efficient models. - Staff encouraged to continue the use of Microsoft teams and other software for virtual meetings to reduce travel by staff and suppliers. - Staff encouraged to adopt a hybrid working model. - Continued adoption of reduce, reuse, and recycle principles in order to minimise waste. - Further lighting efficiency improvements have been completed. - Staff have been encouraged to take a training course in Carbon Literature.